-TWO players on opposite sides of the country carved out two eerily similar careers early in the 21st century.
+TWO AFL players on opposite sides of the country carved out two eerily similar careers early in the 21st century.
 Matthew Pavlich became a household name and Fremantle’s greatest player over his 17 years with the Dockers, while Nick Riewoldt changed the way we view key forwards throughout his 17 seasons at St Kilda.
 The pair of cherished centre half-forwards are obviously all-time greats and both dominated the modern era of football, but which one had the better AFL career?

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest Compare the Pair and AFL articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 ALL THE NUMBERS

 PAVLICH – 353 games, 15 finals, 700 goals, 126 Brownlow votes, 17.3 disposals per game

 RIEWOLDT – 336 games, 17 finals, 718 goals, 153 Brownlow votes, 16.7 disposals per game

 STATISTICALLY speaking Pav and Roo’s careers almost mirrored one another, with over 300 games and 700 goals respectively to their names.
 It’s worth mentioning that Pavlich spent a big chunk of his career bailing Fremantle out by playing in defense or in the midfield – which contributed to his higher disposals per game tally.
 Super Pav did manage to kick over 60 goals in six seasons compared to Riewoldt’s four as well, but Roo’s higher finals and Brownlow vote count give him the narrowest of victories in this category.

 Edge: Riewoldt (Just)

 Image from saints.com.au